wdahman/clarity/apps/website/components/datalist/README.md

 Datalists in template driven forms implement the same validation attributes that is described by native HTML form validation.
 Datalists in reactive forms allow apps to utilize the built in Angular validators (e.g `required` or `minlength`) or, they can add custom validator functions directly to the form control model in the component class.

 As with other Clarity form controls, the datalist and its associated input belong inside a container.
 In this case it is named `clr-datalist-container`.
-Besides the required input with the `clrDatalistInput` directive and the datalist element this container tkaes three other optional elements.
+Besides the required input with the `clrDatalistInput` directive and the datalist element this container takes three other optional elements.
 An optional element, `clr-control-helper` and the `clr-control-error` elements if there is validation for it.

 <doc-demo src="/demos/datalist/validation-ng.html" demo="/demos/datalist/validation-css.html" />